Stop scammers in their tracks!

 - Never sign a blank form.

-- Review every item reported on your for accuracy and errors (this is your responsibility).
+- Review every item reported on your return for accuracy and errors (this is your responsibility).

 - Stop contact with anyone who claims to be an IRS agent from the Taxpayer Advocate Service (TAS) threatening to arrest or deport you, or revoke a license, if you don’t provide: your personal info, social security number, individual taxpayer identification number (ITIN) and/or immediate payment of any form (e.g. gift card, prepaid debit card, wire transfer); the IRS will never contact you by phone, email, text or social media.